dpat/rvwr-backend/README.md

 ###TODO:
-- Add single user URLS
+- Add single use URLS
 - HTTPS upgrade from http
 - Authentication for admins
 - Separate out viewing and posting reviews